Quercus kelloggii

-Quercus kelloggii, the California black oak, also known as Kellogg oak, is an oak in the red oak section (genus Quercus, section Lobatae, series Agrifoliae) native to western North America.
-Although genetically separated from them for more than 20 million years, its leaves (though not its fruit) are remarkably similar in appearance to several other members of the red oak section including the red oak (Quercus rubra) and the black oak (Quercus velutina) found in eastern and central North America.
+Quercus kelloggii, the California black oak or Kellogg oak, is an oak in the red oak section (genus Quercus, section Lobatae, series Agrifoliae) native to western North America.

 Description

+Quercus kelloggii grows from one to several vertical roots which penetrate to bedrock, with large, laterally spreading roots extending off from vertical ones.
+It also has a number of surface roots.
+It can reproduce vegetatively with new growth sprouting from the root crown after the tree is top-killed by wildfire, logging, frost, or other events.
+While individual trees generally have a lifespan between 100 and 200 years, California black oak can live up to 500 years.

-Quercus kelloggii typically grows from 9–25 m in height and from 0.3-1.4 m in diameter.
+The tree typically grows from 9–25 m in height and from 0.3-1.4 m in diameter.
 Large trees may exceed 36 m in height and 1.6 m diameter, with the record holder measuring 124 ft tall and 2.7 m thick (in the Siskiyou National Forest in Oregon).
 The species also grows in shrubby scrub-oak form on poor sites.
 In open areas, the crown is broad and rounded, with lower branches nearly touching the ground or forming a browse line.
 In closed stands, the crown is narrow and slender in young trees and irregularly broad in old trees.
 Trunks are usually free of branches on the lower 6–12 m in closed stands.
 Trunks are often forked, and usually decayed and hollow in older trees.
 The bark is thin and smooth in young trees, becoming thick, ridged, plate-like, and blackish with age.
-This oak grows from one to several vertical roots which penetrate to bedrock, with large, laterally spreading roots extending off from vertical ones.
-It also has a number of surface roots.